redis/redis-py/docs/opentelemetry.rst

 What is OpenTelemetry?
 ----------------------

-`OpenTelemetry <https://opentelemetry.io>`_ is an open-source observability framework for `traces <https://uptrace.dev/opentelemetry/distributed-tracing.html>`_, `metrics <https://uptrace.dev/opentelemetry/metrics.html>`_, and logs.
+`OpenTelemetry <https://opentelemetry.io>`_ is an open-source observability framework for traces, metrics, and logs.

 OpenTelemetry allows developers to collect and export telemetry data in a vendor agnostic way.
 With OpenTelemetry, you can instrument your application once and then add or change vendors without changing the instrumentation, for example, here is a list of `popular DataDog competitors <https://uptrace.dev/get/compare/datadog-competitors.html>`_ that support OpenTelemetry.

 What is tracing?
 ----------------

-`Distributed tracing <https://uptrace.dev/opentelemetry/distributed-tracing.html>`_ allows you to see how a request progresses through different services and systems, timings of each operation, any logs and errors as they occur.
+`OpenTelemetry tracing <https://uptrace.dev/opentelemetry/distributed-tracing.html>`_ allows you to see how a request progresses through different services and systems, timings of each operation, any logs and errors as they occur.

 In a distributed environment, tracing also helps you understand relationships and interactions between microservices.
 Distributed tracing gives an insight into how a particular microservice is performing and how that service affects other microservices.

 .. image:: images/opentelemetry/distributed-tracing.png
   :alt: Trace

-Using tracing, you can break down requests into `spans <https://uptrace.dev/opentelemetry/distributed-tracing.html#spans>`_. **Span** is an operation (unit of work) your app performs handling a request, for example, a database query or a network call.
+Using tracing, you can break down requests into spans. **Span** is an operation (unit of work) your app performs handling a request, for example, a database query or a network call.

 **Trace** is a tree of spans that shows the path that a request makes through an app.
 Root span is the first span in a trace.